csesoc/constitution/CONSTITUTION.rst

 Association is non-profit
 ---------------

-    Copied from section 41 of the Model Constitution.

 #.
 Subject to the Act and the Regulation, CSESoc must apply its funds and assets solely in pursuance of the objects of CSESoc and must not conduct its affairs so as to provide a pecuniary gain for any of its members.